AndolfoG/HRP/README.md

 ###### 10. Comparison and visual inspection of NB-LRR genes predicted by HRP using data from 8.1 and 9.1
-The candidate R loci identified from HRP could be exported in GFF format and imported into the IGV genome browser and compared
+The candidate R loci identified from HRP could be exported in GFF format and imported into the IGV genome browser for comparison and visual inspection

 ## C. Bash script
 IPS2FPGs, The aim of this script is to feed it InterProScan results and return the full-length and partial NB-LRR genes classification on the base of R protein domains.
-Users can download and use the IPS2FPGs freely for research purpose only with acknowledgment to us and quoting HRP paper as reference.
+Users can download and use the IPS2FPGs freely for research purpose only with acknowledgment to us and quoting HRP paper as reference